WenqinSHAO/pvd-dev/README.md

 The boot-from-optical-driver command is pretty handy, when you screw up the grub config, and want to repair it through a boot-repair iso.

 ## Provision multiple IPv6 prefixes using PvD option
-Once we have prepared a VM with PvD kernel patch, we can then explore how the endhost behaves in a multi-prefix IPv6 network.
+Once we have prepared a VM with PvD kernel patch, we can then explore how the endhosts behave in a multi-prefix IPv6 network.
 Please git clone this project repository as well on the VM (no longer on the host machine).
 We are going to rely on [./vms/play-pvd.sh](./vms/play-pvd.sh) for the following steps.
 For following steps, please selected the PvD-aware kernel in grub menu when booting the VM.